HariSekhon/DevOps-Bash-tools/README.md

   - `github_pull_request_create.sh` - creates a Pull Request idempotently by first checking for an existing PR between the branches, and also checking if there are the necessary commits between the branches, to avoid common errors from blindly raising PRs.
 Useful to automate code promotion across environment branches.
 Also works across repo forks and is used by `github_repo_fork_update.sh`.
 Even populates github pull request template and does Jira ticket number replacement from branch prefix
   - `github_pull_request_preview.sh` - opens a GitHub Pull Request preview page from the current local branch to the given or default branch
   - `github_push_pr_preview.sh` - pushes to GitHub origin, sets upstream branch, then open a Pull Request preview from current branch to the given or default trunk branch in your browser
-  - `github_push_pr.sh` - pushes to Gitub origin, sets upstream branch, then idemopotently creates a Pull Request from current branch to the given or default trunk branch and opens the generated PR in your browser for review
+  - `github_push_pr.sh` - pushes to GitHub origin, sets upstream branch, then idemopotently creates a Pull Request from current branch to the given or default trunk branch and opens the generated PR in your browser for review
   - `github_merge_branch.sh` - merges one branch into another branch via a Pull Request for full audit tracking all changes.
 Useful to automate feature PRs, code promotion across environment branches, or backport hotfixes from Production or Staging to trunk branches such as master, main, dev or develop
   - `github_actions_foreach_workflow.sh` - executes a templated command for each workflow in a given GitHub repo, replacing `{name}`, `{id}` and `{state}` in each iteration
   - `github_actions_aws_create_load_credential.sh` - creates an AWS user with group/policy, generates and downloads access keys, and uploads them to the given repo